Analysis | Why Japan and South Korea Still Spar Over History

 3. What has Japan done to push back?

 Japan has invoked a part of the 1965 treaty that calls for arbitration for disputes that can’t be settled by normal diplomatic means.
 It rejected a South Korean proposal for a joint compensation fund to resolve the forced-labor dispute, seeing it as a breach of international law.
-The Japanese government in July said escalating tensions led to a decision to restrict exports of materials vital to South Korean manufacturers of semiconductors and computer displays.
+The Japanese government in July moved to restrict exports of materials vital to South Korean manufacturers of semiconductors and computer displays.
+Prime Minister Shinzo Abe denied Korean assertions that the checks were a form of retaliation.
+The move contributed to declines in shares of Korean companies including Samsung Electronics Co.
+Ltd.

 4. Are other companies affected?